IgniteUI/indigo-design-docfx/en/components/list-item.md

 ## Secondary Action

-4 interchangeable List Item Secondary Actions are listed below.
-In Sketch, this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between them.
+In Sketch, there are 4 interchangeable List Item Secondary Actions available as `Symbol Overrides`.
 Thanks to Smart Layout in Sketch, they can be adjusted further by setting unnecessary elements to ~No Symbol.
-In Adobe XD you have to delete the unused layers instead, and the layout will adjust due to the Stack applied to it.

 |                  |                                                                                                    |                                                                                                                                       |
 | ---------------- | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |